ManuelMourato25/Interactive-Enrichment-Analysis/README.md

 ```
   Warning: Error in preparePathwaysAndStats: Not all stats values are finite numbers
 ```
- * Solution: You may have invalid p.values, e.g., zero is not an acceptable p.value.
-Replace these cases with a p.value smaller than any other in your dataset, then try again.
+ * Solution: You may have invalid p.adjvalues, e.g., zero is not an acceptable p.adjvalue.
+Replace these cases with a p.adjvalue smaller than any other in your dataset, then try again.

 3. Dataset not working or GSEA not offered as option
- * Solution:  Double check that your columns names are exactly: `gene` `fold.change` and `p.value`.
+ * Solution:  Double check that your columns names are exactly: `gene` `fold.change` and `p.adjvalue`.
 Other names will not be recognized by the tool.

 4. Error running ORA
 ```
 Error in <Anonymous>: 'geneSets' is not a slot in class "NULL"
 ```
  * There are no genes that pass your significance filter criteria and ID mapping to Entrez ID.
-Explore your dataset in Excel to choose alternative criteria, e.g., larger p.value and/or smaller fold.change.
+Explore your dataset in Excel to choose alternative criteria, e.g., larger p.adjvalue and/or smaller fold.change.